aiforged/docs/docs/services/utilities/move-documents.md

 * Images (JPEG, PNG, TIFF)
 * Office documents (if supported by downstream services)

-{% hint style="info" %}
+!!! info
     If you need to normalize file formats before moving, use the AIForged PDF Converter as a pre-processor utility.
-{% endhint %}

 ***